libvips/nip2/README.md

 area](https://github.com/libvips/nip2/releases).
 Only read on if you want to compile yourself from source.

+# Documentation

+nip2 comes with a 50-page manual --- press F1 or Help / Contents in the
+program to view it.

 # Building nip2 from source

 In the nip2 directory you should just be able to do: